Peppers Pride: Race record

 Peppers Pride won the horseraceinsider.com award for Overachiever of the Year 2008 Insider Award: "To the history making little New Mexico-bred filly that could, Peppers Pride."

 Breeding record

-Peppers Pride was bred to Tiznow in 2009 but lost the foal.
-On March 27, 2010, she was bred to Distorted Humor, also standing at WinStar, and produced a chestnut filly on February 29, 2011.
+Peppers Pride was retired to Taylor Made Farm in Nicholasville, Kentucky.
+At WinStar Farm in Versailles, Kentucky, she was bred to Tiznow in 2009 but lost the foal.
+On March 27, 2010, she was bred to Distorted Humor, also standing at WinStar, and produced a chestnut filly on February 19, 2011.
 She was bred back to Distorted Humor and produced a colt in 2012.
 Her next foal was a Malibu Moon colt born on February 22, 2013.
 She was then bred to the Darley stallion Hard Spun, producing a colt on March 1, 2014.
-In March 2016 she was confirmed in foal to 2015 Triple Crown champion American Pharoah.
-Born in 2018, the foal's name is American Pepper.
-Her last foal, a filly, was out of California Chrome on Feb.
-10, 2019, just seven months before her death.
+In March 2016 she was confirmed in foal to 2015 Triple Crown champion American Pharoah, but lost the foal due to a twisted umbilical cord.
+Bred back to American Pharoah, Peppers Pride produced a foal in 2018, named American Pepper.
+Her last foal, a filly, was by California Chrome and was born on February 10, 2019, just seven months before her death.

 Death

-Peppers Pride was euthanized on September 19, 2019 at Taylor Made Farm in Kentucky due to complications with laminitis.
+Peppers Pride was euthanized on September 19, 2019, at Taylor Made Farm, due to complications from laminitis.